dotlang/language/advanced.md

 1. We have `:=` for parallel execution of an expression.
 2. Using `x := y` will initiate a new task as a child of the current task.
 Any access to the output of `:=` (`x`) will block current process until the child is finished.
 3. You can call `createChannel(type, size)` core function to create a new channel.
-4. A channel is represented via two functions: reader and writer (Example 3).
+4. A channel is represented via a function that can be used to read from or write to the channel (Example 3).
-5. Calling reader/writer functions will block current thread if channel is not ready to read/write.
+5. Calling channel function will block current thread if channel is not ready to read/write.
 6. You can use `///` operator to do a select among multiple channel operations (Example 4).
-7. Channel reader and writer functions have an extra argument `int|nothing` which is used by runtime.
+7. Channel functions have an extra argument `int|nothing` which is used by runtime.
 8. You can wrap a channel function inside another function as long as you preserve the runtime argument.

 **Examples**